fouVReaux/UNION/tutorial/README.md

 The Audio Programmer - Web audio
 ================================

-All tutorial are from the youtube channel "The Audio Programmer".
+All tutorial are from the youtube channel "The Audio Programmer" by Dan Tramte

 Notes
 -----